Follow us on networks

 We have seen how the level of ovarian reserve is a determining factor when it comes to wanting to get pregnant naturally.

-But it is also when starting a fertility treatment through stimulation.
+But it is also true when starting fertility treatment through stimulation.

 Even so, in cases like this, low stimulation is combined with techniques that favor the quality and development of the material that the woman has.
 You really only need one viable oocyte.
 It is always good to bet on quality rather than quantity.

-In fact, one of the main fears when it comes to stimulating a woman is overstimulation.
-Too many oocytes are usually abnormal and not viable.
+In fact, one of the main fears when stimulating a woman is overstimulation.
+Too many oocytes usually have abnormalities and are not viable.

 It may interest you:

 The human body works like a Swiss watch.
-It seems to have planned all the scenarios to be able to give a fairly efficient response at all times.
+It seems to have all the scenarios planned in order to be able to give a fairly efficient response at all times.
 Avoiding excess and avoiding deficiencies.

-This also occurs in the field of fertility.
-Follicle stimulating hormone, FSH, should stimulate, but just enough.
+This also happens in the area of fertility.
+The follicle stimulating hormone, FSH, should stimulate, but just enough.

-If not, we would run the risk of having multiple pregnancies that would pose a risk to the species.
-There must be something in the body that puts a brake on FSH so that it doesn't get out of control.
+Otherwise, we would run the risk of having multiple pregnancies that would pose a risk to the species.
+There must be something in the body that puts a brake on FSH, so that it doesn't get out of control.

-This is the Antimüllerian hormone.
-In other words, in the face of a good response to follicular stimulation, the Antimüllerian can put a stop to this stimulation.
-And from this arises the paradox that, when FSH is very low, AMH can also be low, without this implying that there is low ovarian reserve.
+This is the Anti-Müllerian hormone.
+That is, given a good response to follicular stimulation, Anti-Müllerian can put a stop to this stimulation.
+And from here arises the paradox that, when FSH is very low, AMH can also be low, without this implying that there is low ovarian reserve.

 Specific fertility treatments for low ovarian reserve

-The professional specialist in the field will give you all the necessary information but do not hesitate to ask about different techniques that are being used today with promising results.
+The professional specialist in the matter will give you all the necessary information but do not hesitate to ask about different techniques that are being used today with promising results.

 • The use of high doses of gonadotropins.